 Templates also serve as excellent visual aids especially for clients who may find it difficult to imagine how your creative ideas look like.
 If you want to show a client how the finished product should look like, you can use a template to communicate that clearly.

 Templates are commonly used for small website projects, landing pages, and personal blogging sites.
 But templates have their own limitations, such as lack of flexibility.
 When your online business expands, you may find that your template restricts you from enhancing your website, especially when optimising it for performance and advanced SEO.
-In this case, a custom-made web design is simply the better option.
+In this case, custom-made web design is simply the better option.

 If you are a web designer wanting to explore web design templates, we suggest you check out these 3 template marketplaces that professional web designers use.
 These 3 marketplaces offer premium templates that can help make your website responsive and SEO-friendly.
 Some of these templates can also help improve the loading speed of your website.